jokh38/Gamma_cli/README.md

 - numpy (1.21.0): Used for array operations and calculations.
 - matplotlib (3.5.1): Used for visualization and plotting.
 - pydicom (2.3.0): Used for loading and handling DICOM files.
-- pymedphys (0.36.0): Used for gamma analysis calculations.
+- scipy (1.7.0): Used for interpolation and mathematical functions.
 - pylinac (3.7.0): Used for additional DICOM image handling.

 ## Log Files